Architecture Modeling Is Hot!

 About The Business Layer

-The business layer meta-model tells us what relationships exist between the concepts, and also if you create a business model using these concepts, how you may and may not relate things.
+The business layer meta-model tells us what relationships exist between the concepts, and also, if you create a business model using these concepts, how you may and may not relate things.
 ArchiMate also has a CRUD matrix with more detail about how you may model and connect concepts.

-Because almost every organization has functions, products, processes, and services, also ArchiMate defines them.
-Business functions and business processes produce the business services and business services are grouped by products.
+Because almost every organization has functions, products, processes, and services, ArchiMate defines them.
+Business functions and business processes produce the business services, and business services are grouped by products.
 Products have value and contracts.
 Business actors and business roles use business services.
 I would personally relate things differently, but this is how ArchiMate defines it (in its business layer meta-model).

 Go to the watch page for this business layer meta model and to the ArchiMate Modeling channel for even more interactive examples.